The Lathums: 2020–2021: COVID-19 and How Beautiful Life Can Be

-2022–present: Cunliffe's departure and From Nothing to a Little Bit More
+2022–2024: Cunliffe's departure and From Nothing to a Little Bit More

 In April 2022, the band released Sad Face Baby, the last single to feature Johnny Cunliffe on bass before his departure in 2022.
 The band brought on Matty Murphy as a replacement, but was not officially dubbed as a member until January 2023.
 During the time of Cunliffe's absence, the band were a support act for The Killers.
 Moore got the chance to do a cover of How Beautiful Life Can Be with them on stage, with Alex on acoustic guitar and Brandon Flowers on co-lead vocals.

 In November 2022, the band announced their second album, From Nothing to a Little Bit More.
 Following the announcement, "Say My Name" and "Turmoil" were released.

 In December 2022 "Say My Name" was named the Radio X Record of the Year.

-In January 2023 they released the single "Struggle".
+In January 2023 they released the single "Struggle."
+On February 16, they performed in Warrington ahead of the opening round of the Betfred Super League, Warrington Wolves vs Leeds Rhinos.

+In June 2023 The Lathums made their debut on the Other Stage at Worthy Farm, Glastonbury Festival for a 45-minute set with the crowd getting bigger as each song was played.

+The Lathums announced in December of 2023 that they would be playing a gig in the hometown, Wigan, accompanied by Jake Bugg, Brooke Combe, and Alex Spencer on 19 July 2024.
+The gig was held at Robin Park Arena and alongside the band playing there, James Arthur, Noel Gallagher's High Flying Birds and Richard Ashcroft of The Verve would be playing there during the same week.
+During the performance for the band, Moore was joined by Jake Bugg and covered Bugg's 'Simple as This'.

+2025-present: Matter Does Not Define

+In October 30, the band announced their third upcoming album, Matter Does Not Define, with a single to coincide with the announcement, Stellar Cast.
+The band toured the album from March 2025 to April 2025.